Aen-OS/hashchecker/README.md

-# Equal-Check.py
+# Hashchecker

-This little python script checks if two input values are exactly the same.
+This little script checks if two input values are exactly the same.
 Makes carrying out checksums for any downloads much easier.